vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 <figure> <img src = "../assets/images/02_maya_tree_07.gif"></figure>

 - You'll notice this will make somewhat of a mess.
 However, don't worry, we have learned the tools to clean it up! <br><br>Begin by opening up the Scale tool, and scaling the faces down using the center Gizmo.
-<br><br> Then use the Rotate tool to match the edges beyond the circle to flow with the rest of our topology.<br><br>Finally, use the Move tool, to pull out the circle slightly.
+<br><br> Then use the Rotate tool to match the edges beyond the circle to flow with the rest of our topology.<br><br>Finally, use the Move tool to pull out the circle slightly.

 > `NOTE`: You may need to be in **Component Space** for the Move, Rotate, and Scale tool to have the intended effects.